mautic/user-documentation/docs/set_up/switching_composer.rst

+.. vale off

 How to switch to Composer
 #########################

+.. vale on

-Up until Mautic 4, Users could download Mautic as a ZIP file and install it on any PHP server.
+Until Mautic 4, you could download Mautic as a ZIP file and install it on any PHP server.
 However, many Users were running into installation and update errors, many of which caused considerable frustration and in some cases, significant business disruption.
-Next to that, Mautic recently introduced the :ref:`Marketplace` which isn't compatible with this installation method.
+Next to that, Mautic recently introduced the :ref:`Mautic Marketplace` which isn't compatible with this installation method.

 For the reasons mentioned previously, from the release of Mautic 5, Composer becomes the default way to install and update Mautic.
-Read more in :xref:`this blog post`.
+Read more in :xref:`composer blog post`.

 How to switch to a Composer-based installation?
 ************************************************